mrevans7/ST558_Project1/README.md

 skaters and the count of each occurrence.
 While it is clear that the inactive players have higher counts, it seems like the both inactive and active players follow similar densities.
-In the next graph, we will see if this is indeed the game.
+In the next graph, we will see if this is indeed the case

 ### Density Plot for Most Goals in One Game by Flyers Skaters